apatil/pemstrip/README.md

 ## Why?

 Passing PKI artifacts around as command line arguments, environment variables, etc. is a pain because of all the spaces and newlines.
-However, you can't just pass use plain base64 strings because OpenSSL can be picky about formatting.
+However, you can't just use plain base64 strings because OpenSSL can be picky about formatting.

 ## Usage